 Lunar Dec 28:

-The couplet (对联) is a pair of lines of poetry written on red paper in vertical order, usually sticking on the sides of front door.
+The couplet (对联) is a pair of lines of poetry written on red paper in vertical order, usually sticking on the sides of the front door.

-According to the viewpoint of Daoism, that is the philosophical foundation of Chinese culture, the universe is not a wild jungle but a highly regulated and hierarchical world with human domain residing in the middle on a crossroad to upper realms or lower territories, and being administrated by forces from superior spatial domains that often overlap with ours but too subtle for an ordinary human eye to discern.
-As humans are comprised with yin and yang qis (info energies) in near equal proportion, our position is unstable and our existence is vulnerable, and we are both the prime target of yin force and the subject for close protection by the yang power, thus each human dwelling has been assigned a pair of “door gods” to ward off undesirable qis.
+According to the viewpoint of Daoism, that is the philosophical foundation of Chinese culture, the universe is not a wild jungle but a highly regulated and hierarchical world with the human domain residing in the middle on a crossroad to upper realms or lower territories, and being administrated by forces from superior spatial domains that often overlap with ours but too subtle for an ordinary human eye to discern.
+As humans are comprised of yin and yang qis (info energies) in near equal proportion, our position is unstable and our existence is vulnerable, and we are both the prime target of yin force and the subject for close protection by the yang power, thus each human dwelling has been assigned a pair of “door gods” to ward off undesirable qis.

-Ever since the time of Zhou Dynasty (1100 BC – 711 BC) when I Ching (the theoretical foundation of Daoism) was first formulated by King Zhou, Chinese began to place a pair of peachwood panels carved with the images of two door gods at the sides of front door.
+Ever since the time of the Zhou Dynasty (1100 BC – 711 BC) when I Ching (the theoretical foundation of Daoism) was first formulated by King Zhou, Chinese began to place a pair of peachwood panels carved with the images of two door gods at the sides of front door.
 Peachwood is a material considered to have a power to dispel evil qi.
 After paper was invented, peachwood panel was commonly replaced by red coloured paper (red is a colour containing maximum yang qi), while the images were substituted by words.